nongiach/5_minutes_scripts/README.md

 * param 1: [INPUT] the input hashfiles
 * param 2: [OUTPUT] the anonymize hashfiles output
 * param 3: [OUTPUT] the file link between anonymized name and real names

+## Delete all tweets

+Update the ./delete_all_tweet.py to contain your Twitter API tokens and run to delete the tweets.
+The code deletes only lastest 10 Tweets for security purpose, adapt it if you wish to delete all.